8 minute read.Last Modified 2022-05-11 14:15 EDT

-- Use ZFS send/receive to transfer the data between pools:
+- Use ZFS send/receive to transfer the data between pools.
+Enter command:

 zfs send -Rv pool_a/dataset_1@snapshot_name | zfs recv -o encryption=on -o keyformat=passphrase -o keylocation=file:///tmp/pass pool_b/dataset_2.

-- When the transfer is complete, go to Storage > Pools and lock the new dataset.
+- After the transfer completes, go to Storage > Pools and lock the new dataset.

 After locking the dataset, immediately unlock it.

 After entering the passphrase and unlocking the pool, you can delete the